alokprasad573/GenAI-based-Health-Insurance-Auditor/README.md

-# PolicyOracle - AI Powered Insurance Claim
+# PolicyOracle - AI-Powered Medical Insurance Claims Platform
 PolicyOracle is an advanced RAG (Retrieval-Augmented Generation) framework designed to automate the lifecycle of insurance claim processing—from raw data ingestion to final audit reporting.

 ## Problem Statement: